 As nurses, we could all agree that listening to other people is important.
-After a 38 year career in nursing, I thought I was a good listener.
+After a long career in nursing, I thought I was a good listener.
 I did what I felt was important during the conversation for the speaker to know I was listening.
 I looked directly at the person talking.
 I nodded my head.
 I interjected appropriate comments.
 After taking a class in mediation, I am not so sure people talking to me felt listened to.
 The first lesson in my new approach to listening came last week.
 I was given the assignment of listening like a cow.

 “What does that mean?”
 I asked.